K4TAMARI/K4TAMARI/README.md

-## HI i spam alot so if you dont leik it just block me pls!!! no dni i block ppl i dislike
+## HI this is a spam account so if you dont leik it just block me pls!!! no dni i block ppl i dislike

 <div align="center">